Employment for International Students

 - The Director of International Services must authorize CPT in SEVIS.
-Students then receive a new form I-20 with CPT authorization indicated on the third page.
+Students then receive a new form I-20 with CPT authorization indicated on the second page.

 - No USCIS approval is necessary, but if the student decides to change their employer, they must obtain a new job offer and a new authorization in SEVIS.
 CPT is not transferable from one job to the next.

 OPT is an employment opportunity available to F-1 students who have been lawfully enrolled on a full-time basis for at least one academic year.
 Watch the Optional Practical Training video tutorial and read below to learn the key aspects of OPT: